sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 \[THIS SECTION TO BE REMOVED BY THE RFC EDITOR.\]

+Changes in version 12:

+- Addressed a bunch of minor editorial issues based on WGLC feedback.
+- Added text about the use of UTF-8 in CoSWID.
+- Adjusted tag-id to allow for a UUID to be provided as a bstr.
+- Cleaned up descriptions of index ranges throughout the document, removing discussion of 8 biut, 16 bit, etc.
+- Adjusted discussion of private use ranges to use negative integer values and to be more clear throughout the document.
+- Added discussion around resolving overlapping value spaces for version schemes.
+- Added a set of expert review guidelines for new IANA registries created by this document.
+- Added new registrations for the "swid" and "swidpath" URI schemes, and for using CoSWID with SWIMA.

 Changes from version 03 to version 11:

 - Reduced representation complexity of the media-entry type and removed the section describing the older data structure.